NVIDIA-METROPOLIS/example-helm-charts/README.md

 The following document will describe in details the usage of the templates.

-Using the templates and following the standard structure will minimize the time required to develop an NVIDIA<small><sup>&reg;</sup></small> compatible Helm chart.
+Using the templates and following the standard structure will minimize the time required to develop an NVIDIA compatible Helm chart.

 ## Layout of this project